-IN case the thought should cross your mind that these are the lamentations of a homesick expat, let me say that America is a most stimulating place to work and that the anxieties I report are shared by a host of distinguished journalists - people like David Broder, Mike Wallace, Robert McNeil, Ben Bagdikian, Jim Squires, Abe Rosenthal, Bill Kovach, Adam Gopnick, James Fallows, Osborn Elliott and others have created a whole literature of criticism.
-A typically American exercise of self-improvement.
-They use words like malicious, negative, self-serving, mean, shameless, sanctimonious, belligerent, aggressive, disingenuous, plain nasty.
+In case the thought should cross your mind that these are the lamentations of an expat, let me say that there is now a whole literature of anxiety in America and most of it is written by distinguished journalists themselves - people like David Broder, Mike Wallace, Robert McNeil, Ben Bagdikian, Jim Squires, Abe Rosenthal, Bill Kovach, Adam Gopnick, James Fallows Osborn Elliott.
+They use words like malciious, negative, selfserving, mean, shameless, sanctimonious, belligerent, aggressive, disingenous, plain nasty.
 Elliott, a pioneering editor of Newsweek in the Watergate and Vietnam years, deplores it as journalism with a sneer with little sense that any public policy is much worth pursuing.
 Adam Gopnick discerns a transference from investigation to inquisition with very few unequivocal successes in proportion of the amount of human misery caused.

 And so to the opportunity for the British press.

 Can it be saved - saved by freedom?